 Hard to get to – Impossible to leave

-Ballydehob (Béal Átha an Dá Chab) is a charming village on the south west coast of Ireland.
-Lying about 20 miles east of Mizen Head, Ireland’s most westerly point, it is embraced by colourful hills and rich natural beauty and wildlife; the perfect place from which to explore West Cork.
+Ballydehob (Béal Átha an Dá Chab) is a charming village on the south west coast of Ireland, lying about 20 miles east of Mizen Head, Ireland’s most westerly point.
+It is embraced by colourful hills and abundant in natural beauty; the perfect place from which to explore West Cork.

-The village and its environs has a vibrant and diverse population, and the variety of bars, good eating places, fun festivals and community events ensure a warm welcome.
+The village and its environs has a vibrant and diverse population with a variety of bars, good eating places, fun festivals and community events to ensure a warm welcome.

-Enjoy a walk by the river and across the 12 arch bridge, and take a stroll through the village and maybe participate in some ‘light refreshments’.
-And don’t forget to experience Ballydehob by night either – live music and the craic are all part of the make up!
+Enjoy a walk by the river, cross the 12 arch bridge with a panoramic view of the estuary and village.
+Stroll through the village to take in its traditional streetscape, cafes and shops.
+Don’t forget to experience Ballydehob by night!
+Live music and the craic are all part of the make up!

-Explore our website and you’ll find out about places to stay, where to eat, our local history, and things to do in and around the area.
+Explore our website to learn about places to stay, where to eat, our local history, and things to do in and around the area.